julianode/CissBankApi/README.md

 # Ciss Bank Basic REST Application
 This is a test for a job interview.
+1 week deadline, made almost everything on the weekend.

 I uploaded the "build" folder on purpose in order to help with visualizing the API documentation and running the API easily.